COURSES OF STUDY INVOLVING ATHLETIC TRAINING:

 AT 227 Pathology and Management of Athletic Injuries, I (3)

-Builds on Basic Athletic Training (AT 223); instruction in pathophysiology of injury, mechanisms of injury, common signs and symptoms of specific injuries, and initial treatment of typical athletic related injuries of the lower extremities and spine.
+Builds on Basic Athletic Training (AT 223); instruction in pathophysiology of injury, mechanisms of injury, common signs and symptoms of specific injuries, and initial treatment of typical athletic related injuries of the lower extremities and lower spine.
 Prerequisite: AT 223.

 AT 229 AT Techniques II (2)